Korea-themed hot spots in heart of Vietnam

 Nestled in the hanok-style house, Ragacy is a cafe that specializes in Korean-style coffee and desserts.

-“Here reminds me of guest houses in Seoul’s Bukchon Hanok Village” Linh Nguyen, 27, one of the customers, told The Korea Herald, recalling her trip to Korea a year prior.
+“Here reminds me of guesthouses in Seoul’s Bukchon Hanok Village,” 27-year-old customer Linh Nguyen told The Korea Herald, recalling her trip to Korea a year prior.

 As COVID-19 travel restrictions eased, there was a rush among travel-hungry Vietnamese to visit Korea, and Nguyen was among them.
 According to the Korea Tourism Organization data, the number of Vietnamese arrivals skyrocketed from 22,946 in 2021 to 185,061 last year.